herenali/CSC207ProjectRepo/README.md

 ### Authors and Contributors: Herena Li, Jaycee Law, Lavender Lo

 ## Project Summary
 This project is a chat system that incorporates the SendBird API.
-It allow users to create accounts, manage group chats, send and receive messages, and edit past messages.
+It allows users to create accounts, manage group chats, send and receive messages, and edit past messages.
 Additionally, users can interact with others in real time through the app’s messaging system.
 Our goal is to provide a simple, user-friendly interface for group messaging and individual communication, with features that enhance user experience.
 It solves the need for